melancholie2022/melancholie2022/README.md

 - 👋 Hi, I’m @melancholie2022
 - 👀 I’m interested in web developpment
-- 🌱 I’m currently learning python and sq
+- 🌱 I’m currently learning python

 <!---
 melancholie2022/melancholie2022 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.